mapossum/spa/M3/README.md

   3. Returns the mean.
   4. Returns Standard Deviation
   * Test this function above by creating a program to generate a report of the return values.
-Don't do these other assignemnts yet, we will do those next week.
-2. The function included with this lab uses a module to find the latitude and longitude of a city or address.
-Modify the last program from last week to take a list of cities (as strings e.g. “Hattiesburg, MS”) and report the distance along a path that traverses the entire list (your list should include at least 5 cities).
-3. Modify the script from above to include the function you wrote from Script 1 so that the user is also give the mean, standard deviation of all the legs.

 Please turn them in by using Canvas.